bjackman/locali-ci/README.md

  - `Manager::set_revisions` urgently needs refactoring.
  - Need tests for cancellation of not-yet-started jobs.
  - Shutdown still does not happen cleanly on my kernel repo.
 At least one reason for this seems to be that child processes inherit the SIGINT.
+Another is that Ctrl-C just doesn't always kill the service.
  - Bug: Sometimes "Cancelled" test statuses get cached.
  - Bug: SIGINT from local-ci shutdown gets cached.
+   - Workaround (Fish): `for f in (find ~/.local/share/local-ci/ -name result.json | xargs grep -l "terminated by"); rm -rf (dirname (dirname $f)); end`
+ - Bug: Sometimes the system gets gummed up, I'm not sure if this is just a status reporting issue or if the system stops making progress at at all.
+   Probably should fix all the simpler bugs first then look into this some more.
+ - Bug: Bogus output directory names for `by_tree` tests (doesn't affect functionality).
- - Bug: I don't see any "Started" statuses in my status render.
-Not sure if this is a status tracking bug or if the system is stuck somehow.
+ - Cache should also include hash of test config. is a status tracking bug or if the system is stuck somehow.
  - Bug: Status output doesn't seem to get updated when tested range shrinks?
  - Gather overall status and present it readably somehow to the user.